viktoriyadzhoruhova/python-project-49/README.md

 **To install the package, use the following command:**

-- pip install --user hexlet-code
+make build
+make install
+make package-install

 # Usage:
 **To run each game, use the following commands:**